 Even the primary anti-vape argument – that e-cigs are a “gateway” for kids to smoking cigarettes – has been shown to be a fallacy.

-“E-cigarettes don’t appear to be undermining the long-term decline in youth smoking in the UK,” says Dr. Linda Bauld, a co-author of the study and a professor of health policy.
+“E-cigarettes don’t appear to be undermining the long-term decline in youth smoking in the UK.
 What has remained unchanged, however, is the number of people who are vaping to help them quit.

 But many in the anti-smoking community are hopeful that with the release of the PHE report, which also recommends that vaping and e-cigarettes are included in medically approved quit smoking plans, many more people will be turned on to vaping, and turned off of cigarettes.